aws-samples/amazon-dynamodb-implementing-priority-queuing/README.md

 b) Run CDK (we have used 1.11.DevPreview release of the Java CDK)

 In order to run the sample code, we have created a CDK code to build your infrastructure in AWS.
-Running CDK CLI you will create an IAM Role, sample Lambda and DynamoDB example table.
+Running CDK CLI you will create a DynamoDB example table.

 To install the CLI CDK, please follow CDK installation instructions, found at: